 Sporty types can swim, run or play team sports with excellent facilities on hand such as Fenton Manor Sports Centre, Longton Rugby Club, and Northwood Stadium.
 You can also hit the slopes in Stoke Ski Centre or Flip Out with the largest trampolines in the UK.

-If you’re more into retail therapy, you can browse for hours at Intu Potteries, Trentham Shopping village and Festival Retail Park.
+If you’re more into retail therapy, you can browse for hours at The Potteries Centre, Trentham Shopping village and Festival Retail Park.

 For bustling high streets, speciality shopping, historic buildings and plenty of eating and drinking options you can visit the county’s historic market towns such as Stafford, Stone and Tamworth.